Michigan State basketball survives comeback effort by Maryland, wins first road game 61-59 - Yahoo Sports

 After taking a 15-point first-half lead behind sizzling shooting and smothering defense, the Spartans once again found themselves in another dogfight.
 And when they needed their stars and defense most, both came through.

-Holloman had all 12 of his points in the first half, including three 3-pointers.
+"We were desperate for before for an away win," said Holloman, who hit three 3-pointers and scored all 12 of his points in the first half.
+"I just had to come up big, and it just feels great."

 Malik Hall added 12 points and six rebounds as MSU (12-7, 4-4 Big Ten) found a way to win its third straight gritty, grinder of a game.
+It matched the deepest the Spartans have gone into a season without a true road win in Izzo's tenure — since 20 years ago, when the 2003-04 team did not get one until Jan.
+21, 2004, at Northwestern.

+"We know in the Big Ten, it's tough to win on the road," Hoggard said.
+"Just coming out here and being able to turn it around after they came out hot in the beginning the second half ... it's just rallying and figuring it out, using our experience and our veteranship, and just fighting it out and finding a way to win"

-Maryland (11-8, 3-5), which entered Sunday as the worst 3-point shooting team at 25.4% in conference games, hit eight 3-pointers and overcame early scoring woes to storm back and take a brief lead after halftime.
-Young had a deep shot ruled a 2-pointer with 36.3 seconds to play with his toe on the 3-point line, and his turnover in the final seconds was the Terrapins’ eighth of the game.
+Maryland (11-8, 3-5), which entered Sunday as the worst 3-point shooting team (25.4%) in conference games, hit eight 3-pointers and overcame early scoring woes to storm back and take a brief lead after halftime.
+Young had a deep shot ruled a 2-pointer with 36.3 seconds to play — his toe was on the 3-point line — and his turnover in the final seconds was the Terrapins’ eighth of the game.
 MSU scored 19 points off those giveaways to counter giving up 10 second-chance points on nine Maryland offensive rebounds.

 Young had 19 points, but he did so on just 6-for-15 shooting with seven turnovers.
 Donta Scott added 16, and Julian Reese had 10 points and 12 rebounds for the Terps.
 Maryland outrebounded MSU overall, 37-22 in a tough game for the Spartans' big men.